 Yes, the worst tourist attraction has the best beach bar ever.
-Something that we really needed in that moment as we were very tired.
-After a few seconds, in front of Patarei my friend and I have separated our thoughts, lay down and for the few minutes it looked like we are enjoying our thoughts and beautiful place.
-Later, I asked her what was she thinking about in that moment, and she said “I was just imagining this place in our city.
+Something that we really needed at that moment as we were very tired.
+After a few seconds, in front of Patarei my friend and I have separated our thoughts, lay down and for a few minutes it looked like we are enjoying our thoughts and a beautiful place.
+Later, I asked her what was she thinking about at that moment, and she said “I was just imagining this place in our city.
 There would be a big container.
 A lot of trash and this prison would already be sold.
 And Estonia made this beautiful beach over here.
 And they are going to make an amazing thing out of this prison, you can feel that.
 I want to see how they are going to develop, preserve or forget the nation’s many sites of Soviet history.”

-Finally, we continue the long battle with those local guys who approached us with (for me) very boring story.
+Finally, we continue the long battle with those local guys who approached us with (for me) a very boring story.
 So, I couldn’t wait to sidle off quietly to Kalamaja, the Hipster’s part (as the guys told us).
 Here we found a completely different aesthetic.
 The district is a network of quiet streets characterized by beautiful early-20th-century wooden homes, originally built to house factory workers.

 The wooden buildings date back to around a hundred years ago, some are a little older, others newer, some are beautifully fixed up, others still have burn-marks from fires.
-During the Soviet times, the area was used as a base for the Soviet Armed Forces.
+During Soviet times, the area was used as a base for the Soviet Armed Forces.

 Besides the little wooden houses, enormous factories also operated here, nowadays, they have mostly found other, rather clever uses.
 For example, The Telliskivi creative city.
 After the collapse of the Soviet Union, a lot of factories in the area bankrupted with only the abandoned structures still left.
 The factory site here suffered a similar faith and was an eyesore up until about ten years ago when planning and rebuilding started.
 A few restaurants slowly opened up, offices moved in and parties began.